-ECO 102/Principles of Macroeconomics

-MAT 265/Introduction to Financial Mathematics (offered only occasionally)

-FIN 201/Fundamental Financial Methods AND

-1 course unit total

-IST 201/Information Systems: Concepts and Applications

-Both of these are half-courses.

-FIN 310/Introduction to Investments and Financial Analysis

-OR FIN 360/Financial Modeling

-OR FIN 410/Portfolio Management and Derivative Securities

-Only one of these two courses can count towards the minor.
+tool B. ECO 102/Principles of Macroeconomics 1 course unit MAT 265/Introduction to Financial Mathematics 1 course unit FIN 201/Fundamental Financial Methods AND 1 course unit total IST 201/Information Systems: Concepts and Applications Both of these are half-courses.
+FIN 310/Introduction to Investments and Financial Analysis 1 course unit FIN 360/Financial Modeling OR FIN 410/Portfolio Management and Derivative Securities Only one of these two courses can count towards the minor.

+Additional Notes for All Minors:

+- Students must complete ACC 201 to register for FIN 201.
+Combined, these courses give VEE-Accounting and Finance credit. - While only ECO 102 is listed in Group B, it is recommended that all students also take ECO 101/Principles of Microeconomics as an elective in order to obtain VEE-Economics credit. - To earn VEE credit, students must receive a grade of B- or higher.

-For Statistics Specialization: Students will select one course from Group A, which are all required in the Statistics specialization, and double-count this course towards the Minor.
-They will then take four courses listed in Group B.
+For Data Science and Statistics Specialization: Students will select one course unit from Group A, which is required for all Data Science and Statistics majors, and double-count this course towards the Minor.
+They will then take four courses listed in Group B. Statistics Majors may not take ECO 231.

-For Business Majors: Students will choose one course from Group B (which will be the double-counting course), and the four courses from Group A.
+For Business Majors: Students will choose one course unit from Group B (which will be the double-counting course) and 4 course units from Group A. Note that only two course units can be at the 200-level.

-For Mathematics Majors: Students may choose 5 courses from Groups A and B but it is highly recommended that MAT 316 and STA 410/MAT 318 are among those selected.
-Mathematics majors may not take ECO231 for the minor.

-For Other Majors: Selections from Groups A and B as advised.
+For Mathematics Majors: Students may choose 5 course units from the courses in Groups A and B, but it is highly recommended that MAT 316 and STA 410 be among those selected.
+Mathematics majors may not count ECO 231 towards the minor.
+For Other Majors: Students will select courses from Groups A and B after consulting with their minor advisor.